What is the Benefit of a Compounded Pain Cream?

 How do I prescribe the medication?

-You may call or fax in the Rx to our pharmacy.
+You may call our Compounding Pharmacy or fax in Rx to our pharmacy.
 Our pharmacist are always ready to assist you in selecting the appropriate pain cream for an individual patient.

-Most insurance companies will pay for our compounded medications.
-The patient is usually responsible for a small co-pay.
+We work with a variety of insurance companies and most insurance companies will pay for Compounded Medications.
+The patient is usually responsible for a co-pay.

 If my patient is taking a blood thinner can they use a topical NSAID?